AEI Outfitter - Frequently Asked Questions

 Any seasoned western hunter knows that one of most overwhelming aspects of a successful hunt happens after the kill.
 We remove the hassle and stress by completely taking care of this process for you.
 AEI does not (or rarely) use horses in our operations.
 Instead, we hire competent backcountry staff or support staff (usually 3-4) to assist in quartering, packing out and retrieving all game animals in the field.
 Our support staff also are on call for any other assistance guides or hunters may need, including emergencies in the field.
 If you chose to be involved in the pack-out process, we can bring in a pack-out bag to location.
 This means that you don’t have to go into the field with a pack large enough to pack out a quarter or a large amount of meat.
 This is one of the greatest advantages of hiring or hunting with an outfitter; no matter where you kill an animal, we will get you and your trophy back to camp professionally, expediently and safely.

-Do you process the meat in house?
+Do you process the meat in-house?

 We do not process the meat for you.
 It is each hunters’ responsibility to decide how you will process your own game meat.
 As part of your hunting package, AEI will help quarter your animal if possible, and pack it back to AEI’s Base Camp.
 We have an onsite walk-in cooler to keep your meat stored until your hunt is over or you are able to take it to the processor in town.
 There are local processor options in Gunnison that can sometimes turn around the processing of your meat in time for your departure.
 We can also help coordinate getting the meat shipped to your home after processing is complete.
 You may bring your own coolers or you can possibly buy coolers in Gunnison if you tag out early enough.
 City Market in Gunnison also carries dry ice that can be used in transporting meat back to your home.